Why You'll Never Trust These Medicines Again

 I believe this likely has to do with environmental toxins, as well as a disruption in the gut/brain connection.

-Regardless of what's causing the increase in depression, what we see are high numbers of physicians dishing out prescriptions for antidepressants.
+Regardless of what's causing the increase in low mood, what we see are high numbers of physicians dishing out prescriptions for antidepressants.

 This is happening in spite of the FDA having a long running understanding of the dangers of antidepressants taken by teenagers.